cosmos/sdk-tutorials/tutorials/understanding-feegrant/index.md

   - dev-ops
 ---

-# Understanding the feegrant module
+# Understand the Feegrant Module

 The [`feegrant`](https://docs.cosmos.network/v0.44/modules/feegrant/) module enables the granter (a user, contract, or module) to pay the fees for someone else (the grantee) when the grantee wants to broadcast a transaction on the blockchain.
 The granter retains full access to their tokens and is able to revoke the allowance at any time.

 ## Using feegrant to grant an allowance

-An often-discussed use case for the `feegrant` module is _improved onboarding experience_, because new users don't have to acquire tokens before they can start interacting with the blockchain or smart contract.
+An often-discussed use case for the `feegrant` module is _improved onboarding experience_, because new users do not have to acquire tokens before they can start interacting with the blockchain or smart contract.

 Two [fee allowance types](https://docs.cosmos.network/v0.44/modules/feegrant/01_concepts.html#fee-allowance-types) are implemented with the `feegrant` module: